remerjohnson/FAST-times/README.md

 ### Description

-`FAST_times.py` is a script that takes existing LCSH subjects from the DAMS along with their ID/URI (in this case, an ARK) and spits those into .csv files.
+`FAST_times.py` is a script that takes existing LCSH subjects from the DAMS along with their ID/URI (in this case, an ARK) and spits those into tab delimited .csv files.

 It also formats the subjects in order to effectively query them against the [FAST API](https://experimental.worldcat.org/fast/).